cheese-hub/sslstrip/hacker-notebook/README.md

-# ArpSpoof Hacker
+# SSLStrip Hacker

-This container includes a Jupyter notebook server and Jupyter notebook with step-by-step instructions for performing an ARP poisoning attack.
+This container includes a Jupyter notebook server and two Jupyter notebooks with step-by-step instructions for performing an ARP poisoning attack and SSL strip attack.

 To build the container:

 ``
-docker build -t cheesehub/arpspoof-hacker .
+docker build -t cheesehub/sslstrip-hacker .
 ``

 To run:

 ``
-docker run -d -p 8888 cheesehub/arpspoof-hacker
+docker run --cap-add=NET_ADMIN -d -p 8888 cheesehub/sslstrip-hacker
 ``